Rafael-Huang/GameProject---COP-3003/README.md

 Building and Running the Project

-To build and run the project, navigate to the directory where the project files are located in a terminal or command prompt.
-Then, run the following commands:
+To build and run the project, please download and open the files aboves into the compiler and run it.

-g++ main.cpp hangman.cpp tictactoe.cpp blackjack.cpp -o game_menu
-./game_menu
-These commands will compile the project and create an executable file called game_menu.
-The second command will run the executable, which will display the game menu and allow the player to select a game to play.

-Contributing

-If you would like to contribute to this project, feel free to fork this repository and submit a pull request with your changes.